sunilprajapati832/NetflixPrimeDashboard/README.md

 This project is ideal for Data Analytics, Business Intelligence and Power BI portfolio demonstrations

 ## Project Purpose / Problem Statement
-Netflix hosts thousands of movies and TV shows across several decades, regions and genres.
-However, raw data alone doesn’t reveal:
+Netflix hosts thousands of movies and TV shows across several decades, regions and genres. <br> However, raw data alone doesn’t reveal:
 * How content releases evolved over the years
 * Which genres dominate the catalog